 4. Define your MOQ

 Now that you have gathered all the information and learned what a solid MOQ looks like, you may create a formula and a plan of action for putting it into practice.
-It will specify the MOQ for each product type in your inventory.
+It will specify the minimum order quantities for each product type in your inventory.

 The strategy will define how your team will offer incentives to clients whose order amounts are below the MOQ to encourage them to place larger orders.
-By establishing a MOQ, both buyers and sellers can gain benefits in terms of cost reductions, better inventory control, and increased income.
+By establishing a MOQ, both buyers and sellers can gain benefits in terms of cost reductions, more inventory levels, and increased income.

 BONUS TIP: Once the demand, holding costs, and break-even point have been determined, set your Minimum Order Quantity (MOQ) in accordance with the needs of your e-commerce business.